zlinahot/gmt/doc/rst/source/movie.rst

 .. _-A:

 **-A**\ [**+l**\ [*n*]]\ [**+s**\ *stride*]
     Build an animated GIF file.
-You may specify if the movie should play more than once (i.e., loop) via **+l** and if so append how many times to repeat [infinite].
+You may specify if the animation should play more than once (i.e., loop) via **+l** and if so append how many times to repeat [infinite].
 If a video product is also selected (**-F**) then you can limit the frames being used to make the GIF file.
 Append **+s**\ *stride* to only use every *stride* frame, with *stride* being one of a fixed set of strides: 2, 5, 10,